My recipes → Your inbox. Sign up today!

 This post may contain affiliate links.

-During the time it’s grown in the shade the plant produces very high levels of chlorophyll which is a plant based pigment that is not only responsible for matcha’s beautiful bright green color, but also packs the leaves full of nutrients and antioxidants.
+During the time it’s grown in the shade the plant produces very high levels of chlorophyll which is a plant-based pigment that is not only responsible for matcha’s beautiful bright green color but also packs the leaves full of nutrients and antioxidants.

-The shade also creates an amino acid called L-Theanine, which is the magic ingredient found in matcha, said to reduce anxiety, and enhance your mood while boosting, concentration, focus and alertness.
+The shade also creates an amino acid called L-Theanine, which is the magic ingredient found in matcha, said to reduce anxiety, and enhance your mood while boosting, concentration, focus, and alertness.

-Unlike traditional green tea, with matcha tea you are actually consuming the whole leaf which is part of the reason why it’s such a nutritional powerhouse and considered a super food!
+Unlike traditional green tea, with matcha tea, you are actually consuming the whole leaf which is part of the reason why it’s such a nutritional powerhouse and considered a superfood!
 It’s actually one of the highest graded foods when it comes to antioxidant concentration.
 And remember antioxidants are what fight off free radicals in the body!

-Not only are they preventative but they also support healthy glowing skin, control blood sugar, lower cholesterol and increase our metabolism (which is why you will often hear people say that matcha supports weight loss).
+Not only are they preventative but they also support healthy glowing skin, control blood sugar, lower cholesterol, and increase our metabolism (which is why you will often hear people say that matcha supports weight loss).

-Matcha does contain caffeine but because of the way the body digests matcha the caffeine is released at a very slow and steady rate, so rather then getting a big jittery boost and then a crash, it gives us a more natural, sustained boost of energy over a longer period of time.
+Matcha does contain caffeine but because of the way the body digests matcha the caffeine is released at a very slow and steady rate, so rather than getting a big jittery boost and then a crash, it gives us a more natural, sustained boost of energy over a longer period of time.

 So if caffeine doesn’t normally agree with you, you may find that you have a different experience with matcha.